jnblanchet/CoralMe/README.md

 # Setup the CoralMe MATLAB server
 1. Open MATLAB
 2. Navigate to the CoralMe/MATLAB directory.
 3. If you’re not using 64-bits Windows or Linux, the LIBSVM compiled files (mex) are not included.
-Move to /lib/libSvm/matlab and run make.m. refer to the [MATLAB interface repository]( https://github.com/cjlin1/libsvm/tree/master/matlab) for more info.
+Move to /lib/libSvm/matlab and run make.m.
+Refer to the [LIBSVM MATLAB interface repository]( https://github.com/cjlin1/libsvm/tree/master/matlab) for more info.
-4. If you’d like to use convolutional neural networks (not necessary for the demo) compile the matconvnet library by running /lib/matconvnet/ vl_compilenn.m.
+4. If you’d like to use convolutional neural networks (not required for the demo) compile the matconvnet library by running /lib/matconvnet/ vl_compilenn.m.
 Refer to the [official website]( http://www.vlfeat.org/matconvnet/install/#compiling) for more info on compiling.
 You’ll also need to download one of the pretrained networks (transfer learning is currently the only supported CNN feature).
-5. Make sure you have an up to date (Java Runtime Environment)[ http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html] installed.
+5. Make sure you have an up to date [Java Runtime Environment]( http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) installed.
 6. run **startServer.m**

 # Remote procedure call
-Once the CoralMe MATLAB server is running, it can be queried remotely using the JSON-RPC2 protocol, and following syntax: "**ClassName.method(arg1, arg2, ...)**".
+Once the CoralMe MATLAB server is running, it can be queried remotely using the JSON-RPC2 protocol, with the format for the method "**ClassName.method**, and the argments in an array  **[arg1, arg2, ...]** as required by the MATLAB class signature.
 Only public methods of the classes listed in **coralMeFactory.m** can be query.
 See the API section for a full list of the supported calls.

-Here’s an example of a call from a JavaScript application using the [JSON RPC 2.0 jQuertPlugin](https://github.com/datagraph/jquery-jsonrpc)
+Here’s an example of a call from a JavaScript application using the [JSON RPC 2.0 jQuery Plugin](https://github.com/datagraph/jquery-jsonrpc).
+Note that the socket should remain open until the client application closes, because the context is erased when the session ends.
 ```
 var socket = new $.JsonRpcClient({ socketUrl: 'ws://localhost:8888' });
 socket.call('GraphCutMergeTool.merge', [10,10,50,50], //same as the following in MATLAB: